singharpt/LinkedIn-Automation/README.md

-# Automated LinkedIn Data Sharing Tool
+# LinkedIn Data Sharing Automation Tool

 ## Overview

-LinkedIn users often create posts to share data publicly, requesting interested users to comment with their email addresses.
-These posts can receive an overwhelming response, sometimes exceeding 1000+ interested users.
-To address this challenge, I have developed an in-house solution that automates the process of sending requested data to interested users.
+This tool automates the process of sharing data with LinkedIn users who request it through posts.
+It eliminates the need to manually collect email addresses and send data, making the process efficient and privacy-focused.

 ## Key Features

-- **Privacy-Focused:** Unlike other online solutions, my tool doesn't require you to share your personal data with a website, ensuring your privacy.
+- **Privacy-Focused:** Your data stays private; no need to share personal information with third-party websites.
-- **Cost-Free:** My solution is completely free to use, saving you money while simplifying the data sharing process.
+- **Cost-Free:** Completely free to use, saving you money and simplifying data sharing.
-- **Auto scheduling:** You can schedule it to run automatically on a particular time every-day, every-week, every-month, every-year, etc.
+- **Scheduled Execution:** Set it to run automatically daily, weekly, monthly, or as needed.
-- **Keeps track of emails sent:** The solution ensures that duplicate emails are not sent to the same user and provides a list of all emails mailed till the last run.
+- **Email Tracking:** Prevents duplicate emails and maintains a record of sent emails.
-- **Supports various email attachments:** You can attach single or multiple attachments.
-Supports all major attachments including images, pdfs, docs, excel, csv, etc.
+- **Attachment Support:** Attach various file types, such as images, PDFs, documents, and more.
-- **Runs seamlessly:** The solution runs seamlessly in the background and does not hinder the task user might be performing at the moment.
+- **Seamless Execution:** Runs in the background without disrupting your tasks.

-## How it works
+## How It Works

-1. **Gets LinkedIn data using Selenium:** Logs into user's LinkedIn account using Selenium, and gets the comments' section data of the target post.
+1. **LinkedIn Data Extraction:** It logs into your LinkedIn account using Selenium and extracts email addresses from post comments.
-2. **Checks the cache:** After extracting all email addresses present in the comments section it filters out all unique emails using the cache data.
+2. **Cache Check:** Filters out unique email addresses and prevents duplicates using cache data.
-3. **Gets the attachments ready:** Goes to the target folder specified by the user and converts all the files as binary data to be attached with the email.
+3. **Attachment Preparation:** Converts files from a specified folder into email attachments.
-4. **Send bulk email:** Using the Brevo transactional email API, bulk emails are sent to the users.
+4. **Bulk Email Sending:** Uses the Brevo transactional email API to send emails in bulk.
-5. **Updates the cache:** Once emails are delivered to the target email addresses, it updates the cache.txt file (inside the project directory) with the new email addresses.
+5. **Cache Update:** Updates the cache.txt file with newly sent email addresses.

-## How to use
+## How to Use

-1. **Clone Repo:** Clone Repository: Clone this repo using this link - [GitHub Repo](https://github.com/singharpt/LinkedIn-Automation.git).
+1. **Clone Repository:** Clone this repository using [this link](https://github.com/singharpt/LinkedIn-Automation.git).
-2. **Create Account at Brevo API:** Go to [Brevo API](https://onboarding.brevo.com/account/register) and fill in your details.
+2. **Create Brevo API Account:** Visit [Brevo API](https://onboarding.brevo.com/account/register) and complete the registration process.
-3. **Select the FREE plan:** Select the free tier plan, which provides you with 300 emails a day for free.
+3. **Choose the Free Plan:** Select the free tier plan, providing 300 free emails per day.
-4. **Create API Keys:** Go to [Brevo API Key Generation](https://app.brevo.com/settings/keys/api), click on "Generate a New API Key," give it a name, and click on generate.
-MOST IMPORTANT: copy the API key to a text file, we will need it later.
+4. **Generate API Keys:** Go to [API Key Generation](https://app.brevo.com/settings/keys/api), create a new API key, and save it in a text file for later use.
-5. **Update .env file:**
+5. **Update .env File:**
-   - Go to the folder you just cloned from the GitHub and open the .env file.
-Update the key values as per the instructions below:
+   - Open the .env file in the cloned folder and update the following values:
-   - `API_KEY`: Paste the Brevo API key value we just got from the Brevo API Website.
+     - `API_KEY`: Paste the Brevo API key.
-   - `SENDER_EMAIL`: Enter the email address you used to create an account at Brevo.
-For example, arpit.singh@utdallas.edu
+     - `SENDER_EMAIL`: Your Brevo account email (e.g., arpit.singh@utdallas.edu).
-   - `SENDER_NAME`: Enter the name associated with the above email address
+     - `SENDER_NAME`: Your name associated with the email.
-   - `POST_URL`: Enter the URL of your post on LinkedIn
+     - `POST_URL`: URL of your LinkedIn post.
-   - `LINKEDIN_EMAIL`: Enter your LinkedIn username/email
+     - `LINKEDIN_EMAIL`: Your LinkedIn username/email.
-   - `LINKEDIN_PASSWORD`: Enter your LinkedIn password (Don't worry!
-The solution works locally on your PC; your data will not be shared with anyone)
+     - `LINKEDIN_PASSWORD`: Your LinkedIn password (The tool runs locally, ensuring data privacy).
-   - `EMAIL_SUBJECT`: Enter the subject of the email you want to send (For example, Hi!
-I got the data you requested in the LinkedIn comment section)
+     - `EMAIL_SUBJECT`: Subject of the email you want to send.
-   - `EMAIL_TEXT`: Enter the body of your email.
+     - `EMAIL_TEXT`: Email body.
-   - `EMAIL_HTML`: In case you want to add any HTML content, you can; otherwise, you can leave this empty.
-(DO NOT DELETE THE KEY)
+     - `EMAIL_HTML`: Optional HTML content (leave empty if not needed).
-   - `EMAIL_ATTACHMENT_FOLDER_PATH`: This is the path to your folder that contains all the attachments.
-For example, /Users/Documents/Attachments
+     - `EMAIL_ATTACHMENT_FOLDER_PATH`: Path to the folder containing attachments (e.g., /Users/Documents/Attachments).

-## Tech Stack Used
+## Tech Stack

 - Python
 - Object-Oriented Programming